 When water is discharged into a water body, the quality of that receiving water needs to be considered.
 Different SuDS will provide different types of treatment, and a 'treatment train' of SuDS (see chapter 3) should be introduced to ensure water is exposed to a variety of filtration mechanisms and attenuated to allow pollutants to settle out.
 For example, runoff can be conveyed from permeable paving to a swale, before being treated in a wetland and discharged to provide three stages of treatment.
 Any water being discharged into a water body should be well treated to remove nutrients and sediments and a greater number of treatment stages is likely to be required when the receiving body quality is high.
+I would like to include SuDS in the master plan, but how do I...

-Design SuDS to integrate with existing ecological areas?
+Design SuDS to areas?